bedgarmcnerney/Project-MJOLNIR/README.md

 # Project-MJOLNIR
-This project aims to recreate Master Chief's iconic suit of high tech armor to the best of my real world capabilities.
+This project aims to recreate Master Chief's iconic suit of high tech armor to the best of my real world capabilities as a college student on a budget.

 The idea started out as a complicated Halloween Costume, and has upgraded to a full-fledged embedded systems project, utilizing a blend of hardware design techniques with 3D printing and prototyping, and computer and microcontroller programming using C and python.